 So, what do we do – as individuals, as colleagues, as employers and leaders, as practices and as a profession?
 How do we create cultures in which harassment and bullying cannot gain a foothold?
 What should a practice do when they find out it is happening?
 How can we create policies and processes that promote safety and hold perpetrators to account.
 And what of those experiencing violence in the home?
 How can practices support employees facing family and domestic violence?

 There are lots of questions, and collectively we must not look away.
-Come along to Stepping Up for this important discussion – in advance we also recommend reading the wide range of content already published on Parlour.
-This includes opinion pieces, research reports and concrete information about practical support available.
+In addition to watching this important discussion, we also recommend reading the wide range of content already published on the ACA website.

 One hour of formal CPD is available for each session, on completion of the CPD questions.
 A link to the questions will be sent the week before the session.
 See the learning objectives for the series as a whole.